mikedeshazer/OrFeed/README.md

 Common default data providers when venue parameters are left blank are Kyber, Uniswap, Chainlink and Synthetix.

-Future private/premium data may be provided as follows (though we are opened to suggestions, and welcome you to join the OrFeed DAO where we will be voting on future governance decisions):
+Future private/premium data may be provided as follows (though we are to suggestions, and welcome you to join the OrFeed DAO where we will be voting on future governance decisions):

 ![How it all fits together](https://www.orfeed.org/images/diagram.png)

 ### Demos on Testnets

-These can often fall out-of date as we take a MainNet-first approach as most of the Orfeed functionality does not require gas, as orFeed serves as a proxy to many other contracts.
+These can often fall out-of-date as we take a MainNet-first approach as most of the Orfeed functionality does not require gas, as orFeed serves as a proxy to many other contracts.

 the OrFeed demo already deployed to testnets
 **Kovan**: [0x31a29958301c407d4b4bf0d53dac1f2d154d9d8d](https://kovan.etherscan.io/address/0x31a29958301c407d4b4bf0d53dac1f2d154d9d8d)